Muzammal-Naseer/starter-academic/content/publication/vit-smalldata/index.md

 ---
-title: "Frequency Domain Adversarial Training for Robust Volumetric Medical Segmentation"
+title: "How to Train Vision Transformer on Small-scale Datasets?"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
- - Asif Hanif
+ - Hanan Gani
  - admin
- - Salman Khan
- - Mubarak Shah
+ - Mohammad Yaqub
- - Fahad Shahbaz Khan

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2023-05-25T00:00:00Z"
+date: "2022-02-01T00:00:00Z"
 # doi: ""

 # Schedule page publish date (NOT publication's date).